squaresLab/genprog-code/README.txt

 0) Preprocessing

-repair can operate on either a single or multiple C file, but they will need to be preprocessed.
+repair can operate on either a single C file or multiple C files, but they will need to be preprocessed.
 There are several possibilities for where to get such preprocessed code:

 A) If you're running a scenario in a VM as downloaded from the genprog website, the preprocessed code is included and does not need to be regenerated.
 The other benchmarks from previous papers include in their READMEs the mechanisms we used to generate the preprocessed source; you will almost certainly need to regenerate them as preprocessed source tends to be machine-specific.

 B) The original source code sometimes suffices (only true for the smallest of